KellyPared/GT-Bootcamp-credit-risk-classification20/README.md

 Resampling Methods: This involves either oversampling the minority class or undersampling the majority class to create a more balanced dataset.

+In the original sampling, I recieved an accuracy of 99.1%, however, the precision of the loans that were classified as 0 was only 85%.
+This meant that 15% of loans that defaulted were not classified or predicted that way, resulting in a loss for the bank.

+After resampling, the precision of true positives that were predicted as positive for class 0 was 0.994916, which means that out of all the samples predicted as 0, 99.49% were actually 0.
+For class 1, the precision was 0.994546, which means that out of all the samples predicted as 1, 99.45% were actually 1.
+This also applies to the F-1 and Recall.
+This means that the model was preforming well and correctly idenitifying the good and faulty loans predictions.